Miguel-kanko/offgrid.store/README.md

 @sanix-darker and the OSS Cameroon community - building simple tools for complex African problems.

 ---
 **I am looking for mentors in Offline-First Systems and Mobile Money.
-If you work on this, please reach out: kankodjouamiguel@gmail.com**
+If you work on this, please reach out.**